zinedkaloc/ai-workout-planner/README.md

 ## Getting Started

+> After cloning the backend from Altogic Marketplace you need to set up the backend APIs and add the necessary API endpoints to the `work_out_plan.dart` file the line 43.

 To get started with the app, follow these steps:

 1. Clone this repository to your local machine